rubek-joshi/deafen-bot/README.md

 ### Commands
 Command | What it does?
 ------------ | -------------
-`mute` or `m` | mutes everyone in the voice channel the user is present in `unmute` or `u` | unmutes everyone in the voice channel the user is present in `timer` or `t` | mutes everyone in the voice channel the user is present in for the specified duration
+`ping` | ping the bot and check if bot is responding or not `mute` or `m` | mutes everyone in the voice channel the user is present in `unmute` or `u` | unmutes everyone in the voice channel the user is present in `timer` or `t` | mutes everyone in the voice channel the user is present in for the specified duration